omarelladen/GTKHafiz/README.md

 cd GTKHafiz
 sudo scripts/install.sh
 ```
-After the installation you can open the app with the apps menu of your desktop environment or run:
+After installing, you can launch the app from the application menu of your desktop environment or run:
 ```sh
 gtkhafiz
 ```